Which Astronaut’s First Moonwalk Words Were Intended To Settle A Bet?

 Answer: Pete Conrad

-Three months later, ferried by the Apollo 12 lander, American Astronaut Pete Conrad also slid down the ladder to the soft and dusty surface of the moon.
-When his boots touched down he declared “Whoopee!
-Man, that may have been a small one for Neil, but it’s a long one for me.”
+Four months later, ferried by the Apollo 12 lander, American astronaut Pete Conrad also slid down the ladder to the soft and dusty surface of the Moon.
+When his boots touched down, he declared, “Whoopee!
+Man, that may have been a small one for Neil, but that’s a long one for me.”

 Conrad later revealed that his off-cuff comment on his first lunar walk was actually a bid to win a bet with Italian journalist Oriana Fallaci.
 Fallaci believed that all the comments the astronauts made were scripted by NASA.
 Conrad bet $500 that it wasn’t so and won the bet with his “Whoopee!” comment.